isocia/isocia.github.io/Younger Class/YoungerClass.md

 ### Semester 2:

+#### Week 15 (04/20/2019):
+- Prayer charts.
+- Prepare for the final and make duʾā for Allah to help you.
+- Review the question from the Jeopardy.
+[Here is a link to play](https://jeopardylabs.com/play/2019-04-19-2).
+You can view all the questions in one document [here](https://drive.google.com/file/d/17ngxfXloAbnhh6uyVooP5IlH-OWf77W0/view?usp=sharing)
+- Review the word of salah using [this study guide.](https://docs.google.com/document/d/1gAcnFL8DFxbSR6C-l0UBGzlRgpAvLiYU7Cb7WyHskAM/edit?usp=sharing)

+#### Week 14 (04/13/2019):
+- Prayer charts.

 #### Week 13 (04/06/2019):
 - Prayer charts.
 - List 5 things you learned about Ali (RA) from todays class.